kevinpalm/red_hat_customers/report.md

 pretty clear idea of what I wanted to try first because of all the EDA that I did at the beginning of the project.

+I also didn't originally think to scale down the one ordinal feature of the characteristics when I originally went to do PCA.
+The result was that my principle components of 0-1s would get completely dominated by the one column of 0-100s.
+Thanks to dpace for taking the time to review my kernel and help me with that!

 ### Refinement
 The out of the box gradient boosting regressor did beat the benchmark score when submitted to Kaggle at this point.
 It scored 0.987882 AUC,